Gift Otuwe

 Gift Ele Otuwe (born 15 July 1984) is a Nigerian football midfielder.
 She plays for Bobruichanka in the Belarusian Premier League.
 She has been a member of the Nigerian national team, taking part in the 2004 Summer Olympics and the 2007 World Cup.

-She played for FC Minsk in Belarus capping 97 times and scoring 34 goals before she moved to Turkey in March 2017.
+She played for FC Minsk in Belarus, capping 97 times and scoring 34 goals before moving to Turkey in March 2017.